-Jesus had been invited to the house of one of the rulers of the Pharisees to eat bread on the Sabbath, it says in verse 1.
-There were a number of Pharisees there that day and they were watching Jesus closely to see what He would do while He was there, so that they might find something to accuse Him of.
-Since it was the Sabbath day and Jesus knew that these men had added many things to the true observance of the Sabbth; things which so burdened men down that they could not find real rest or healing for either soul or body; He asked them a question.
+There were a number of Pharisees there that day, and they were watching Jesus closely to see what He would do, so that they might find something to accuse Him of.
+Since it was the Sabbath day and Jesus knew that these men had added many things to the true observance of the Sabbath: things which so burdened men down that they could not find real rest or healing for either soul or body; He asked them a question.
 "Is it lawful to heal on the Sabbath?"
 They believed that it was not lawful; that it was a form of work, which ought not to be done on that holy day.
 But instead of trying to answer Jesus' question, they kept silent so that Jesus would be forced to answer the question for them.
-Jesus didn't hesitate one iota of time.
-Verse 4 says that He "took him and healed him, and let him go."
+Jesus didn't hesitate for a moment.
+In verse 4 it says that "He took him and healed him, and let him go."
 And then he gave them the rebuke which they so richly deserved.
-"Which of you, having a donkey or an ox that has fallent into a pit, will not immediately pull him out on the Sabbath day?"
+"Which of you, having a donkey or an ox that has fallen into a pit, will not immediately pull him out on the Sabbath day?"
 It was no doubt true that all those who were there that day would have immediately pulled their donkey or their ox out of the pit.
 They could not answer him a word.
 So he went on to tell them a parable; those who were invited to this feast; when He "noted how they chose the best places" for themselves.
-They had come there to make observations on the Lord of Glory, thinking that He was a mere man, but they found themselves being righteously evaluated by the One who will someday be their eternal judge.
+They had come there to make observations on the Lord of Glory, thinking all the while that He was a mere man, but they found themselves being righteously evaluated by the One who will someday be their eternal judge.
+Pride is a terrible disease of the mind and heart.
+It manifests itself in "choosing for ourselves the best place", and not considering either the will of God, that we be humble, or God's purpose; that He might not want to exalt us at this time.
+His time of exalting men is always later than they think, if He is showing them saving mercy and giving them saving grace.
+"The fear of the Lord is the instruction of wisdom, and before honor is humility."
+(Proverbs 15: 33)